gsknnft/ProjectSQS/QUICKSTART.md

 pnpm hackathon:demo
 ```

 That's it!
-The demo will open at `http://localhost:3000`
+The UI will open at `http://localhost:3000` (or next free port) and API on `http://localhost:8787`.

 ## What Just Happened?